Click to Return to Conference Hub

 Connie: Transforming Healthcare Through Data Equity and Integration

 Connie, Connecticut's designated Health Information Exchange (HIE), has rapidly become a vital part of the state's healthcare infrastructure, connecting over 3,100 provider locations.
-Amanda Crociata, Director of Account Management at Connie, and Russel Dexter, Director of Analytics and Data Quality at Connie, will explore how Connie is enabling better care coordination, improving health outcomes, and advancing health and data equity as a neutral, nonprofit platform that ensures all providers can access and share patient information efficiently and equitably.
+Connie staff Amanda Crociata, Director of Account Management and Russel Dexter, Director of Analytics and Data Quality, will explore how Connie is enabling better care coordination, improving health outcomes, and advancing health and data equity as a neutral, nonprofit platform that ensures all providers can access and share patient information efficiently and equitably.
 You will learn about the legislative foundation behind Connie's creation, how its services support personalized care while empowering patients with access to their own health information, and how these tools can support health data equity and are transforming healthcare delivery in Connecticut.

 Data Strategy in Action

 Organizations are interested in using data to improve their work.
 However, knowing where to begin with your data is a challenge.
-In this session, Fionnuala Darby-Hudgens, Director of Data Strategic Planning at CTData Collaborative, and Elizabeth Rose, Data Strategy Coach at CTData Collaborative, will show you how to use a strategic tool that Data Strategic Planning participants utilize to improve their data work.
+In this session, Fionnuala Darby-Hudgens, Director of Data Strategic Planning at CTData, Elizabeth Rose, Data Strategy Coach at CTData, and Sarah Szczebak, Director of Grants and Compliance for YWCA Hartford Region, will show you how to use a strategic tool that Data Strategic Planning participants utilize to improve their data work.

 Data Tools for Everyone 101

 Data visualization is a powerful skill to foster change and innovation.
 In this session, we will show you how to go from raw data to impactful visualizations using accessible, easy-to-use tools including Excel, Alteryx, Datawrapper, and Canva.
-Join us to expand your data toolkit and connect with like-minded professionals!
+Join CTData staff members Jason Cheung (Director of Data and Analytics), Chenfei Ma (Data Analyts), Jill Walsh (Senior GIS and Data Analyst), and Wenyu Xie (Multimedia Design and Operations Manager) to expand your data toolkit and connect with like-minded professionals!
 This session is intended for participants who have beginner to intermediate data skills.

 Data Tools for Everyone 201

 Ready to bring your data skills to the next level?
-This session will introduce advanced tools for working with U.S. Census Bureau data, including how to use R's tidycensus package to analyze American Community Survey (ACS) data.
-You'll learn how to create custom data tables using ACS microdata to answer questions that go beyond what's available in standard public data tables.
+This session will introduce some of CTData’s favorite advanced tools for working with U.S. Census Bureau data, including how to use R's tidycensus package to analyze American Community Survey (ACS) data.
+Jason Cheung (Director of Data and Analytics), Keely Jones Stater (Program Evaluation Specialist), and Chase Wilson (Research Associate) how you how to create custom data tables using ACS microdata to answer questions that go beyond what's available in standard public data tables.
 We'll also cover topics such as margins of error and statistical significance testing to add more rigor to your analysis.
 This session is intended for participants who have intermediate to advanced data skills, or those who are interested in learning about more advanced data skills.

 Improving Maternal Health Outcomes through Data Connections